Ordnungspolizei: Decrypts by British intelligence

-Waffen-SS Police Division

-21 October 1944.
-An SS Propaganda Company photograph of armed Volkssturm; a uniformed Orpo man is shown at the far right end of the line.
+Police personnel in the Wehrmacht and the Waffen-SS

 The militarization of the police during the war was reflected in the restructuring of police units, with companies replacing traditional formations.
 In October 1939, a Police Division of 15,800 militarily trained personnel was formed, initially part of the police but made available to the Wehrmacht, participating in the 1940 Western Campaign and later restructured as the SS Polizei Division officially integrated into the Waffen-SS in 1942.
 (Note: Additional ideological training was introduced within the division, and approximately 8,000 members of the Orpo's Field Gendarmerie were assigned to the Wehrmacht as military police.)
 Many members of the Ordnungspolizei, along with other reservists and men from the Allgemeine SS were organised into the SS Totenkopfdivision.

 Troops from the SS Police Battalions load Jews into boxcars at Marseille, France, in January 1943.

 In 1940, the SS Polizei Division was stationed along the Maginot Line to provide passive defense and in preparation for the Nazi invasion of France.
 Eventually the SS Polizei Division was called into offensive action, when on 9 June and 10 June, the 1st and 2nd Police Regiments participated in the assault across the Aisne River and the Ardennes Canal where they faced fierce French resistance before the 2nd Police Regiment broke through and took the town of Voncq.
 The unit was then ordered to advance through the Argonne Forest and again, despite fierce French fighting, managed to capture Les Islettes.
 Nonetheless, the SS Polizei Division was taken out of front-line fighting and placed in reserve near Bar le Duc, but not before they had suffered some 704 casualties in two engagements.